 Another odd question – why did Godwin send his beloved daughter away from the family for months at a time, even when she was quite young?
 Certainly not for her education, as she would have received a better one at home.
 Even more oddly, on one of these occasions he wrote that there was still a chance of her becoming ‘a wise and even happy woman’, ‘in spite of unfavourable appearances’.
 And finally, why was there a mysterious fire in the family’s bookshop only a few days after Mary returned from one of these long trips away?

-I talked earlier about how the Gothic preys on our deepest fears about what lies hidden in our own psyches – in A Treacherous Likeness, the monsters are truly monsters of the mind
+I talked earlier about how the Gothic preys on our deepest fears about what lies hidden in our own psyches – in The Frankenstein Monster, the monsters are truly monsters of the mind

 And finally, to Dracula.